Pennsylvania High School Speech League: P.H.S.S.L. Events

 Dramatic Interpretation: A contestant chooses a cutting from a serious play and memorizes it.
 The student recreates the scene using appropriate gestures and voices.
 Time limit: 10 minutes.

 Humorous Interpretation: A contestant chooses a cutting from a humorous play and memorizes it.
 The student recreates the scene using appropriate gestures and voices.
 Time limit: 10 minutes.

 Informative Speaking: Original speeches teach or explain a concept or idea.
 Time limit: 7 minutes.

 Extemporaneous Speaking: A contestant is provided three current events topic on politics, economics, or culture to choose from and selects one.
 Preparation time: 30 minutes.
 Time limit: 7 minutes.

 Persuasive Speaking: Original speeches convince the audience.
 Time limit: 10 minutes.

 Extemporaneous Commentary: A continuation of both extemporaneous and persuasive speaking.
 It can be both informative and advocative.
 Knowledge of events and some history is required.
 Contestants seated at a table or desk for the presentation.
 Preparation time: 30 minutes.
 Time limit: 7 minutes.

 Duo Interpretation of Literature: “Literature” is defined as a single stage, screen, television, radio play, fictional or non-fictional work or poem.
 All selections must be published or commercially available in print, audio, or video form.
 Time limit: 10 minutes.

 In addition, competition in the following events are held at the state level only:

-Radio Announcing: A contestant presents a two-minute news broadcast.
+News Broadcasting: A pair of contestants present a two-minute news broadcast.
 In subsequent rounds, prepared scripts are used.

 Impromptu Speaking: In a limited amount of time a student prepares a brief speech on topics such as proverbs, aphorisms or quotations.
 Preparation time: 5 minutes.
 Time limit: 5 minutes.

 Student Congress: In this event students take on the roles of legislators.
 Using parliamentary procedure, students debate bills and resolutions on current issues.